karlentwistle/ruby_home/README.md

 # ruby_home

 ruby_home is an implementation of the HomeKit Accessory Protocol (HAP) to create your own HomeKit accessory in Ruby.
-HomeKit is a set of protocols and libraries to access devices for Home Automation.
+HomeKit is a set of protocols and libraries to access devices for home automation.
 A non-commercial version of the protocol documentation is available on the [HomeKit developer website](https://developer.apple.com/homekit/).

 ## Installation